merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-2.md

 ### Bin and summarize a pangenome

 Looking at individual genes clusters is great, but not very practical to summarize a large selection of gene clusters.
 Fortunately for you, you can select gene clusters in the main interface and create {% include ARTIFACT name="bin" text="'bins'" %} which you can meaningfully rename.

+{:.notice}
+**Exercise: Try binning some gene clusters!**
+Before you scroll down on this webpage, try to bin some gene clusters yourself.
+Focus on binning GCs that are meaningful in pangenomics, such as the core genome (shared by all _Trichodesmium_ genomes), accessory genomes of different _Trichodesmium_ species, or singletons.
+Afterwards, you can cross-check what you did with my bins below.

 In the next screenshot, I have selected the core genome, the near core, the accessory genome of *Trichodesmium erythraeum* and *Trichodesmium thiebautii*, and all the singleton gene clusters.

 {% include IMAGE path="/images/trichodesmium_tutorial/pan_08.png" width=80 %}